whamcloud/Online-Help/docs/Introduction_1_0.md

 An alternative to PDU configuration, support for Intelligent Platform Management Interface and baseboard management controllers support server monitoring, high-availability configuration, and failover.

-Support for Intel® Xeon Phi™ Coprocessor Clients

-Intel® Manager for Lustre* software client software can be installed and configured to run on Intel® Xeon Phi™ Coprocessor clients.
+Intel® Manager for Lustre* client software can be installed and configured to run on Intel® Xeon Phi™ Coprocessor clients.
 This means that the Intel® Xeon Phi™ Coprocessor clients can directly mount Lustre.

 ## Hierarchical Storage Management